Rodrigo Ayala

-Rodrigo Elvio Ayala (born 11 August 1994) is an Argentine professional footballer who plays as a left-back for Nueva Chicago.
+Rodrigo Elvio Ayala (born 11 August 1994) is an Argentine professional footballer who plays as a left-back for Ferro Carril Oeste.

 Career

-Ayala's first club were Argentine Primera División side Estudiantes, he didn't make an appearance for the club but was an unused substitute for a league match with Rosario Central on 17 April 2015.
+Ayala's first club was Argentine Primera División side Estudiantes; however he didn't make an appearance for the club but was an unused substitute for a league match with Rosario Central on 17 April 2015.
 Whilst with Estudiantes, Ayala spent the 2016–17 season out on loan with Los Andes of Primera B Nacional.

 He made his professional debut on 28 August 2016, playing the second half in an away win to Douglas Haig.
 Eleven further appearances followed in a season which Los Andes ended 13th.
 On 31 July 2017, Ayala left Estudiantes permanently to sign for Primera B Metropolitana team Villa San Carlos.
-He featured fourteen times.
+He played fourteen times.

-July 2018 saw Ayala make a move to recently-relegated Primera B Nacional club Chacarita Juniors.
+Ayala switched teams to recently relegated Primera B Nacional club Chacarita Juniors in July 2018.